 23% of UK Business Websites Block AI Crawlers

-Our audit found that 7 out of 30 UK SME websites (23%) block at least one AI crawler in their robots.txt.
-GPTBot is the most commonly blocked at 23.3%, followed by ClaudeBot at 16.7% and PerplexityBot at 3.3%.
-Most of these blocks appear to be unintentional — the same sites had active SEO signals suggesting they want to be found online.
+7 out of 30 UK SME websites (23%) block at least one AI crawler in their robots.txt.
+GPTBot is blocked most often at 23.3%.
+ClaudeBot follows at 16.7%.
+PerplexityBot at 3.3%.
+Most of these blocks look unintentional.
+The same sites had active SEO signals showing they want to be found online.

 Blocking rates by crawler